DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 She didn't exactly answer the question.
 And despite Kai lowering his voice to a menacing tone, the female voice from the stone statue retained the same genteleness.

-[All I'm capable of right now is to answer your request, and to grant you meager <span title="jp. 言霊.
+[All I'm capable of right now is to answer your request, and to grant you a meager <span title="jp. 言霊.
 See wikipedia article on Kotodama">power word</span>.]

 "...Other than that you can do nothing more?"